intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

     situations; during the merge window that actually might be even the best approach, but in that development phase it can be an even better idea to suspend your efforts for a few days anyway.
-Whatever version you choose, ideally use a 'vanilla' built.
-Ignoring these advices will dramatically increase the risk your report will be rejected or ignored.*
+Whatever version you choose, ideally use a 'vanilla' build.
+Ignoring this advice will dramatically increase the risk your report will be rejected or ignored.*

 As mentioned in the detailed explanation for the first step already: Like most programmers, Linux kernel developers don't like to spend time dealing with reports for issues that don't even happen with the current code.
-It's just a waste everybody's time, especially yours.
+It's just a waste of everybody's time, especially yours.
 That's why it's in everybody's interest that you confirm the issue still exists with the latest upstream code before reporting it.
 You are free to ignore this advice, but as outlined
 earlier: doing so dramatically increases the risk that your issue report might